Trustees ― payment of income and capital gains tax

 Each payment on account is 50% of the previous tax year’s tax liability, less the tax collected at source.

-Payments on account do not cover capital gains tax as capital gains are unlikely to remain at the same level year on year; whereas
+Payments on account do not cover CGT as capital gains are unlikely to remain at the same level year on year; whereas it is a reasonable

 Continue reading the full document